zlogic/mendix-docs/content/en/docs/deployment/mendix-cloud-deploy/pipelines.md

 {{< figure src="/attachments/deployment/mendix-cloud-deploy/pipelines/create_variable.png" alt="" >}}

 Click **Save Variable** to save your variable.
-You can now select it in the unit testing step.
+You can now select it in the unit testing step and in other steps that allow the use of variables in the future.

 Click **More Options** ({{% icon name="three-dots-menu-horizontal-filled" %}}) > **Edit** on a saved variable to edit and update the variable or its value.